enleak/enleak.github.io/TryHackMe/Anonymous.md

 ## Enumerating SMB

-**We notice that SMB is running on that target machine on port 445** **We use an nmap script to list the shares, the share name were looking for is "pics"**
+**We notice that SMB is running on that target machine on port 445.**
+**We use an nmap script to list the shares, the share name were looking for is "pics".**

 <img src="images/smbpics.png">

-**We use `smbclient //$IP/pics -N` to login and `ls` to list the files** *Smbclient is useful tool to test connectivity to a Windows share.
-It can be used to transfer files, or to look at share names*
+**We use `smbclient //$IP/pics -N` to login and `ls` to list the files.**
+(*Smbclient is useful tool to test connectivity to a Windows share.
+It can be used to transfer files, or to look at share names*)

 <img src="smbclient.png">